JuliaLinhart/diffusions-for-sbi/README.md

 Offical Code for the paper "Diffusion posterior sampling for simulation-based inference in tall data settings".

+The figures from the paper can be found in the `figures/` folder.
+It contains folders corresponding to each experiments that respectively provide resutls for the Gaussian Toy examples (`toy_models/`), the SBI benchmark examples (`sbibm/`) examples and a real simulator from computational neuroscience (`jrnnm/`).

 ## Requirements

 - Create a conda environment with python version 3.10.